ietf-rats-wg/tpm-based-network-device-attestation/draft-ietf-rats-tpm-based-network-device-attest.md

 typically need to know which log entries are consequential and which are not (possibly controlled by local policies) but the Verifier may not need to know what each log entry means or why it was assigned to a particular PCR.
 Designers must recognize that some PCRs may cover log entries that a particular Verifier considers critical and other log entries that are not considered important, so differing PCR values may not on their own constitute a check for authenticity.
+(For example, in a UEFI system, some administrators may consider booting an image from a removable drive, something recorded in a PCR, to be a security violation, while others might consider that operation an authorized recovery procedure.)

-Designers may allocate particular events to specific PCRs in order to achieve a particular objective with Local Attestation, (e.g., allowing a procedure to execute only if a given PCR is in a given state).
+Designers may allocate particular events to specific PCRs in order to achieve a particular objective with Local Attestation, (e.g., allowing a procedure to execute, or releasing a paricular decryption key, only if a given PCR is in a given state).
 It may also be important to designers to consider whether streaming notification of PCR updates is required (see {{I-D.birkholz-rats-network-device-subscription}}).
 Specific log entries can only be validated if the Verifier receives every log entry affecting the relevant PCR, so (for example) a designer might want to separate rare, high-value events such as configuration changes, from high-volume, routine